jhubbell89/Portfolio/README.md

 Hello!

-I made this portfolio for beginners
+I made this portfolio to showcase my talents.

+Enjoy.